drone/docs/deployment.rst

         app: my-cloudfoundry-app

 target
-  the URL of the Cloud Controller in CloudFoundry instance
+  URL of the Cloud Controller in Cloud Foundry

 username
   your username